davidhchng/hackcamp2025/README.md

 ---

-## 🌟 Features
+## Features

-- **🎯 AI-Powered Recommendations** - Get personalized club suggestions based on your profile using ChatGPT
+- **Personalized Recommendations** - Get club suggestions tailored to your interests and profile
-- **💫 Swipe Interface** - Tinder-style swiping experience to discover clubs
+- **Swipe Interface** - Browse clubs with an intuitive swipe experience
-- **📅 Event Discovery** - Browse and filter UBC events by category (UBC Events, Athletics, Club Events, Partying Events)
+- **Event Discovery** - Find and filter UBC events by category (UBC Events, Athletics, Club Events, Partying Events)
-- **❤️ Save Favorites** - Like clubs and view your matches
+- **Save Favorites** - Like clubs and keep track of your matches
-- **👤 Profile Creation** - Build your profile with interests, major, bio, and more
+- **Profile Creation** - Build your profile with interests, major, bio, and more
-- **🔗 Direct Links** - Connect with clubs via Instagram and RSVP to events
+- **Direct Links** - Connect with clubs via Instagram and RSVP to events

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites

 - Node.js 18+ and npm
-- (Optional) OpenAI API key for AI recommendations

 ### Installation